-- .13 The TAAC, with access to all information available to the original P&T Committee, shall reconsider the recommendations of the original committee.
+- .12 The TAAC, with access to all information available to the original P&T Committee, shall reconsider the recommen-dations of the original committee.
 The TAAC shall report to the dean within four working weeks, either endorsing the original report or else presenting an alternative recommendation in writing.
-The dean shall inform the appellant of the TAAC's recommendation within two working days. - .14 The dean shall review all information and recommendations contained in the tenure credentials file of each faculty member; shall formulate and state in writing his or her recommendations, with reasons; and shall forward these and the tenure credentials files to the Provost by March 10.
-A copy of this letter will be sent to the faculty member and his or her department chair. - .15 When considering tenure decisions, the dean must consider each application according to criteria expressed in the Faculty Handbook.
-The dean must also consider carefully the rank and tenure profiles of the college, projected enrollment patterns, staffing needs, current and projected mission of each department, the specific academic competence of the faculty member, and the preservation of opportunities for the infusion of new talent. - .16 When the dean recommends that tenure be withheld, the recommendation letter from the dean shall inform the faculty member of his or her right to appeal the dean's recommendation, in writing, within 7 days to the Provost.
+The dean shall inform the appellant of the TAAC's recommendation within two working days. - .13 The dean shall review all information and recommendations contained in the tenure credentials file of each faculty member; shall formulate and state in writing his or her recommendations, with reasons; and shall forward these and the tenure credentials files to the Provost by March 10.
+A copy of this letter will be sent to the faculty member and his or her department chair.

-- .17 The Provost shall review the recommendation letter from the promotion and tenure committee along with the recommendation letter from the dean.
+- .14 When considering tenure decisions, the dean must consider each application according to criteria expressed in the Faculty Handbook.
+The dean must also consider carefully the rank and tenure profiles of the college, projected enrollment patterns, staffing needs, current and projected mission of each department, the specific academic competence of the faculty member, and the preservation of opportunities for the infusion of new talent. - .15 When the dean recommends that tenure be withheld, the recommendation letter from the dean shall inform the faculty member of his or her right to appeal the dean's recommendation, in writing, within 7 days to the Provost. - .16 The Provost shall review the recommendation letter from the promotion and tenure committee along with the recommendation letter from the dean.
 The Provost shall formulate and state in writing his or her recommendation and shall submit this letter to the President by April 1.
 A copy of this letter shall be sent to the faculty member, his or her department chair, and the dean.
-When the Provost recommends that tenure be withheld, the recommendation letter from the Provost shall inform the faculty member of his or her right to appeal the Provost's recommendation, in writing, within 7 days to the President and the Board of Visitors. - within one month, review all information of record, as well as any written appeals and shall render a final decision in the matter and so notify the faculty member, his or her department chair, the dean, and the Provost in writing.
+When the Provost recommends that tenure be withheld, the recommendation letter from the Provost shall inform the faculty member of his or her right to appeal the Provost's recommendation, in writing, within 7 days to the President and the Board of Visitors. - .17 The President and the Board of Visitors (or the Executive Committee thereof), shall, within one month, review all information of record, as well as any written appeals and shall render a final decision in the matter and so notify the faculty member, his or her department chair, the dean, and the Provost in writing.
 Action by the Board of Visitors, or the Executive Committee thereof, shall be final.
 If tenure is denied, a one-year contract will be offered to the faculty member.
 The Board of Visitors may offer additional one-year contracts but such additional contracts carry no right to tenure.
 No materials received after the file is transmitted to the P&T Committee will be included in the file or used in the tenure consideration, to insure that the same documentary record forms the basis for tenure recommendations at each level of review.
-After the appeals are exhausted, any materials supplied by the dean, the letters of recommendation, and any letters of exception shall be inserted in the faculty member's university personnel file (see §3.12.4); materials submitted by the faculty member shall be returned to him or her. - .19 All official notification to the candidate of administrative action shall be by certified mail. - J.5 CONTENTS OF THE PROMOTION AND TENURE FILE The file that accompanies a candidate's request for tenure and/or promotion must contain specific evidence and supplementary materials that will enable the committee to read, understand, and act on the request.
-The candidate is responsible for ensuring that the file is complete and that it clearly communicates to the committee all evidence of meeting the relevant criteria.
+After the appeals are exhausted, any materials supplied by the dean, the letters of recommendation, and any letters of exception shall be inserted in the faculty member's university personnel file (see §3.12.4); materials submitted by the faculty member shall be returned to him or her. - .18 All official notification to the candidate of administrative action shall be by certified mail.